SamYStudiO/es-theme-next-pixel/README.md

 - snes : 3 different game themes available
 - wii : 2 different game themes available

-To help you choose, all systems images are visible from [Next Pixel website](https://samystudio.github.io/es-theme-next-pixel/).
+To help you choose, all systems images are visible from <a href="https://samystudio.github.io/es-theme-next-pixel/" target="_blank">Next Pixel website</a>.